tigellus/Markdown/2. Mechanical Ventilation/12. Nursing Care of the Mechanically Ventilated Patient/Nursing Care of the Mechanically Ventilated Patient.md

 * Limit suctioning time per attempt
 * Once suctioning complete, ensure suction catheter tip is out of the ETT/tracheostomy.
 It will remain in its sterile catheter sheath.

-### Nutrition --> to me this goes under complications-- or the nutrition section from the prior page goes here

-Malnourishment may cause:
-* Reduced response to hypoxia and hypercapnia
-* Muscle atrophy
-* Respiratory infection
-* Decreased surfactant production
-* Slowed healing of damaged tissues
-* Lower serum albumin levels

-#### Overfeeding
-* Problems with COPD and other patients unable to clear CO2
-* Increased risk for aspiration
-* Feeding with high carbohydrate tube feedings or parenteral nutrition increases the CO2 load
-* Use of lipids to replace some of the caloric needs can reduce carbohydrate load

-# Question 1
-Malnourishment may cause:

-[RIGHT] Reduced response to hypoxia and hypercapnia, decreased surfactant production [WRONG] Increased response to hypoxia and hypercapnia, decreased surfactant production [WRONG] Increased response to hypoxia and hypercapnia, increased surfactant production [WRONG] Reduced response to hypoxia and hypercapnia, increased surfactant production

 # Question 2
 When is suctioning clinically indicated for mechanically ventilated patients?